JustBlueDolphin/Modkit-Checker/readme.md

+Yes this was made by AI That i cant code for shit, dont complain that i dont care

 # Modkit, Siren, and Light ID Checker

 This Python script scans all `carcols.meta` files in your FiveM resource directory, extracts Modkit IDs, Siren IDs, and Light IDs, and lists them in a report.
 Duplicate Modkit IDs are shown at the top.